Debt Collection – the do’s and don’ts

 Secondly – the most prudent thing to do is to request up front payment either in full or at least enough to cover your costs and expenses.

 And thirdly – it is important to have effective terms of trade, especially where you are selling goods that are considered “Personal Property” under the Personal Property Securities Act 2009 (Cth).

 As litigation can be costly – it is important to try to establish the financial means of the debtor before taking court action; nobody wants to throw good money after bad.
 Therefore, if the debtor is a company, it is prudent to do a company search.
 Where the debtor is an individual, it is prudent to know if the debtor is employed and if they own any real estate.
-Once a complaint is served on the debtor they will have 21 days to file a Defence or to pay the amount owed plus your costs.
-If the debtor does neither, then you may enter Judgment against them for the debt owed plus your costs.
+Once a court complaint is served on the debtor they will have 21 days to file a defence or to pay the amount owed plus your costs.
+If the debtor does neither, then you may enter a default Judgment against them for the debt owed plus your costs.

 Now it is time to choose how to enforce your Judgment.

 Your Judgment – may be enforced in a number of ways.
 Where the Judgement is against a company, you can issue a Statutory Demand for payment and then apply to wind the company up (although you can do this without a court judgment).
 Where the Judgment is against an individual debtor, you can Summons the debtor to court to be examined about their finances and if they don’t come to court on the date specified in the Summons, you may request the court to issue a Warrant for their arrest.
 With your Judgment in place you can Subpoena the debtor’s wage slips from their employer and ask the court to make an order that a percentage of the debtor’s wage is deducted each week to be repaid to you and their employer is compelled to comply with the order.
 Alternatively, you can apply for a lump sum to be deducted from their bank account if they have the means of payment or you may decide to issue a Warrant to seize personal property from the debtor’s residence.